 Referral to an optician can be useful in diagnosis and management.

-Drugs can contribute to falls in many ways.
-Medication needs to be reviewed regularly, taking into account risk and benefit.
-Examples of the ways in which drugs can increase the risk of falls include:
+Medication can contribute to falls in many ways and needs to be reviewed regularly, taking into account risk and benefit.
+Examples of the ways in which medication can increase the risk of falls include:

 - Sedative medication, including hypnotics (may impair co-ordination and cause falls).
 There is a particular risk of falls in agitated patients with cognitive impairment.